Facial Problems, Noninjury (cont.)

 - Avoid alcohol.
 It makes the tissues lining your nose and sinuses swell up.

 - Do not swim in chlorinated swimming pools.
 Chlorine can irritate nasal and sinus linings.

 - Elevate your head at night.
 Some people find it helpful to sleep on 2 or 3 pillows.

 - Decongestants can be taken by mouth or used as nose drops or sprays.
 Oral decongestants, such as pseudoephedrine (Sudafed), are probably more effective and provide longer relief, but they cause more side effects.
 Sprays and drops provide rapid but temporary relief.

 - Check with your doctor before using nonprescription medicines if you have high blood pressure or kidney disease.
-In some states, medicines containing pseudoephedrine (such as Sudafed) are kept behind the pharmacist's counter or require a prescription.
+Some state laws require that medicines containing pseudoephedrine (such as Sudafed) be kept behind the pharmacist's counter or be prescribed.
 You may need to ask the pharmacist for it or have a prescription from your doctor to buy the medicine.